shivani-data/Travel_dataset_analysis/README.md

 Presenting findings in a notebook format for clarity

 ## 🏁 Conclusion
--> This project is a solid example of how SQL can be used to analyze and summarize data outside of a business context — in this case, for planning travel.
+-> This project is a solid example of how SQL can be used to analyze and summarize data outside of a business context — in this case, for planning travel.<br />
 -> It also highlights how basic SQL operations can lead to meaningful insights with clean data and the right questions.

 ## 🌟 Connect & Share